What are the Section 179 limits? Bonus Depreciation – Is it allowed and how much?

 There is an option of claiming either state and local income tax or state and local general sales tax.
 If you itemize (meaning your actual deductions exceed your standard deduction) and you choose to deduct state and local general sales tax, then you can determine your deduction either based on 1) actual sales tax amounts based on your actual receipts, or 2) a predetermined amount from the IRS tables listed in Publication 600 increased by actual sales tax on major purchases (defined as motor vehicles including recreational vehicles, aircraft, boat, homes and home building materials) for the year.
 Deduction is limited to $10,000 ($5,000 if married filing separately).

-With the purchase of a car in June 2018--are we able to use the sales tax as an income tax deduction?
+With the purchase of a car in June 2019--are we able to use the sales tax as an income tax deduction?

-In 2018, only if you itemize on Schedule A and choose to deduct state and local general sales tax, you can increase your sales tax deduction by the actual amount of sales tax paid on a vehicle purchase.
+In 2019, only if you itemize on Schedule A and choose to deduct state and local general sales tax, can you increase your sales tax deduction by the actual amount of sales tax paid on a vehicle purchase.

 When do I get the child tax credit and how much per child?